drwpow/envy-docs/README.md

 ## How to Deploy

 ### GitHub Pages
-Deployment is easy!
-Remember that we’re assuming that this is documentation for another repo, so these instructions are for piggybacking these docs onto an **already-existing repo.**
+We’re assuming that this is documentation for another repo, so you’re going to be pushing your build files to an empty branch named **gh-pages** in your repo.

-Just make sure you’ve committed your latest version of your code—you’re going to be temporarily wiping out your code directory to publish this to a new, empty branch named *gh-pages*.

 1. Navigate to `/my-app` (the repo to which you wish to publish these docs)
 2.  run `git checkout --orphan gh-pages` *(this branch can’t be named anything else)*
-3. After all changes have been stashed/committed (`git commit -am 'Commit before adding docs'`), delete everything in `/my-app` (`git rm -rf .`).
+3. After all changes have been stashed/committed, delete everything in `/my-app`.
 4. Navigate to `/docs` (your documentation directory) and run `middleman build`.
 5. Take everything generated to the `build` directory and copy into the